InterwebAlchemy/obsidian-ai-research-assistant/README.md

 - Save (automatically or manually) conversations with AI models to Obsidian notes
   - Conversations become searchable, taggagle, and linkable in Obsidian
 - Live edit which previous messages are used as Context for each Prompt
-  - Mark a message as a Core Memory to make sure it's always in the Context
+  - Mark a message as a **Core Memory** to make sure it's always in the Context
-  - Mark a message as a Forgotten to make sure it's never in the Context
+  - Mark a message as **Forgotten** to make sure it's never in the Context
-  - Mark a message as Remembered to prioritize it's inclusion in the Context
+  - Mark a message as **Remembered** to prioritize it's inclusion in the Context
+  - By default the most recent messages are more likely to be remembered and older messages are forgotten as the conversation nears the memory and token limits
 - Live edit the Preamble that is used for each Conversation
 - Live edit the Prompt that is used for each Conversation
 - View the raw JSON from the API for each response